 The University of Texas at Austin Office of Admissions is responsible for the admission and readmission of all undergraduate students to the university.
-Admission requirements and the application process can be found at Be a Longhorn, university’s Office of Admissions gateway for prospective students.
+Admission requirements and the application process can be found at Texas Admissions, the university’s Office of Admissions gateway for prospective students.

 Admission to the School of Social Work